 Note of Caution: In 2016, I witnessed two, 3 X 3 foot cubes of stone crack from a Babcock couloir and, gathering more boulders, bounce-fly at 60 mph down the center of the basin where I had been moments prior.
 They skidded to a halt just shy of the 4WD track.
 It was a narrow and lucky miss.
 Please be fully aware and understand this location is particularly dangerous.

 The tipping point between the Tomahawk and Boren basins is also the cleft between 4th Crest and Middle Babcock.
 The cliff-framed vista restricts one's field of vision, emphasizing the commanding view.
 Close in is an abandoned climbing rope slung long ago around a thin, solitary tower.
 Below, I am standing at the top of the couloir.
 The route's ramp is on my left to the southwest.
 Walk up the rubbly grade about 50 feet to meet Middle's summit ridge.
 From here, the peak is less than a quarter mile northwest.
 (THW, photo)

 The ridge is the definition of Class 3 fun.
 When it tapers to two feet, there are always stable holds to be had amongst loose rock.
 Below, three climbers are at the top of the initial climb which is the steepest offering.
 Directly behind them is the southwest flank of East Babcock; Silver Mountain is across the La Plata River valley.
 (THW, photo)

-Two stone pillars are the principal obstacles.
+Two stone pillars are the principal obstacles, shown.
 I have done this three ways; the simplest was to hug my way around them.
 I have dropped off a few feet to the north, greatly exposed, and descended considerably to the south.
 Your choice.
 This is the only place we were ever tempted to leave the spine.

 As you can see, the summit rapidly appears, always before I am ready.
 (EJB, photo)